-The FatWire library includes publications written for Content Server users, administrators, and developers.
+The FatWire library includes publications written for Content Server developers and administrators.
 The publications are provided as product manuals with your Content Server installation.
-They are also posted on the Web at the following url:
+They are also posted on the Web at the following URL:

 http://e-docs.fatwire.com/CS